mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-As mentioned in question 5 we use hydra for our config files so all the default parameters are set in the main_config which defines which config to use as default.
-For changing the configs we can use hydra from the terminal like
+As mentioned in question 5 we use Hydra for our config files so all the default parameters are set in the main_config which defines which config to use as default.
+For changing the configs we can use Hydra from the terminal like

 ```bash
 train data.batch_size=128
 ```
-or write a experiment config with several overrides like with our train_local.yaml which we can run with
+or write an experiment config with several overrides like with our train_local.yaml which we can run with

 ```bash
 train +experiment=train_local